Mopane Worms, Macimbi, Madora - Pindula

 |−

-Once collected, the worms are often cleaned by squeezing them, washed and then
+Once collected, the worms are often cleaned by squeezing them to empty their guts, washed and then

 |+

-Once collected, the worms are often cleaned by squeezing them , washed and then in water.
-They are dried for preservation.
+Once collected, the worms are often cleaned by squeezing them to empty their guts, washed and then in water.
+They are then dried for preservation.
 Sometimes they are also consumed fresh.

 To dry mopane worms, they are spread out in the sun or on a rack and left to dry until they become hard.
 Once dried, they can be stored for later use or ground into a powder and used as a seasoning or protein supplement.